 An Arts Council of Wales funded project gets the green light

-The Romani Cultural & Arts Company is proud to announce a new exhibition of works by the artist Artur Conka.
-This exciting installation of specially commissioned work is the latest in our groundbreaking Gypsy Maker project—an initiative that supports the development of innovative works by established and emerging Gypsy, Roma and Traveller artists.
+The Romani Cultural & Arts Company is proud to announce a new exhibition of works by the artist Dan Turner.
+This exciting installation of specially commissioned artworks is the latest in our groundbreaking Gypsy Maker project—an initiative that supports the development of innovative works by established and emerging Gypsy, Roma and Traveller artists.
 The Gypsy Maker project expands the work of the RCAC by continuing to engage GRT communities with the wider public in ongoing dialogue about the ways in which art continues to inform the lives of individuals and communities today.

-The Romani Cultural & Arts Company invites you to see the works and meet the artist at the opening of this new exhibition by Artur Conka.
+The Romani Cultural & Arts Company invites you to see the works and meet the artist at the opening of this new exhibition Dan Turner.

-Exhibitions of Artur Conka’s work will be at the following venues between these dates:
+Exhibitions of Dan Turner’s work will be at the following venues between these dates:

 The Riverfront Kingsway, Newport NP20 1HG – FREE ADMISSIOM – Monday to Saturday 10am – 5pm